vuejs/v2.vuejs.org/src/v2/cookbook/form-validation.md

 })
 ```

 Fairly short and simple.
-We default an array to hold errors and set null values for the three form fields.
+We define an array to hold errors and set null values for the three form fields.
 The checkForm logic (which is run on submit remember) checks for name and age only as movie is optional.
 If they are empty we check each and set a specific error for each.
 And that's really it.
 You can run the demo below.
 Don't forget that on a successful submission it's going to POST to a temporary URL.

 <p data-height="265" data-theme-id="0" data-slug-hash="GObpZM" data-default-tab="html,result" data-user="cfjedimaster" data-embed-version="2" data-pen-title="form validation 1" class="codepen">See the Pen <a href="https://codepen.io/cfjedimaster/pen/GObpZM/">form validation 1</a> by Raymond Camden (<a href="https://codepen.io/cfjedimaster">@cfjedimaster</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>